 Podcast Episode 377: When is the Best Time to Take Social Security?

-One of the key concepts we often discuss with clients is the break-even point—the age at which the total benefits received from taking Social Security early equal the total benefits received from taking it later.
-For most people, the break-even point is in their early to mid-eighties, which means that if you live beyond this age, you would have been better off delaying your benefits.
+One key concept we often discuss with clients is the break-even point.
+This is the age at which the total benefits received from claiming Social Security early equal those from claiming later.
+For most people, this point falls in their early to mid-80s.
+If you live beyond that, delaying your benefits typically results in a higher total payout.

 Here’s some of what we discuss in this episode:

-• The viability of the system and the benefits.
+• The viability of the system and the future of benefits.

-• The other factors that play into your decision.
+• Other factors that play into your decision.

 Information presented in our podcasts is considered current as of the created date.
 Over time, some information presented may become stale.
 We recommend you consult with your Financial Professional before making any changes based on information contained here.